 - 1 Turn on your computer. - 2 Press the F2 key when the VAIO logo appears.
 The BIOS setup screen appears.
-If not, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Press the ← or → key to select Boot. - 4 Press the ↑ or ↓ key to select your desired priority under Boot Priority and press the Enter key. - 5 Press the ↑ or ↓ key to select the device to which you want to assign the priority and press the Enter key. - 6 Press the ← or → key to select Exit, select Exit Setup, and then press the Enter key.
+If the screen does not appear, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Press the \leftarrow or \rightarrow key to select Boot. - 4 Press the ↑ or ↓ key to select your desired priority under Boot Priority and press the Enter key. - 5 Press the ↑ or ↓ key to select the device to which you want to assign the priority and press the Enter key. - 6 Press the ← or → key to select Exit, select Exit Setup, and then press the Enter key.
 At the confirmation prompt, press the Enter key.